Hecke operators on topological modular forms: Extending the functorality of

 By \cite[Th.5.17]{luriestheorem} (which is essentially \cite[Th.7.0.1]{ec2name}), the $p$-completion of the Goerss--Hopkins--Miller sheaf $\O^\top_\GHM$ (of \cite{bourbakigoerss} or \cite[\textsection 7]{ec2name}) factors through $C$ (where $n=2$).
 In other words, the diagram of $\infty$-categories

-commutes up to (non-canonical) homotopy, where the upper horizontal functor indicates base-change over $\Spf \Z_p$ followed by the associated $p$-divisible group functor.\footnote{Intuitively, we need to $p$-complete $\O^\top_\GHM$ to obtain this comparison with $\O^\top_\BTtwo$, as the later is based on $p$-divisible groups for a fixed prime.
-Technically, this is because (\ref{diagramfromluriestheorem}) relies on the \emph{Serre--Tate} theorem, which states that the map of stacks $\M\to \M_\BTtwo$ is formally \'{e}tale \textbf{after} base-change over $\Spf \Z_p$; see \cite[Ex.2.7]{luriestheorem} for a counter-example if we do not apply this base-change.}\\
+commutes up to (non-canonical) homotopy, where the upper horizontal functor indicates base-change over $\Spf \Z_p$ followed by the associated $p$-divisible group functor.
+Intuitively, we need to $p$-complete $\O^\top_\GHM$, or use the original $p$-complete construction of this sheaf, to obtain this comparison with $\O^\top_\BTtwo$, as the later is based on $p$-divisible groups for a fixed prime.
+Technically, this is because (\ref{diagramfromluriestheorem}) relies on the \emph{Serre--Tate} theorem, which states that the map of stacks $\M\to \M_\BTtwo$ is formally \'{e}tale \textbf{after} base-change over $\Spf \Z_p$; see \cite[Ex.2.7]{luriestheorem} for a counter-example if we do not apply this base-change.\\

 The goal of the next section is to show (\ref{diagramfromluriestheorem}) can be further refined in the integral setting and can be interpreted \textbf{without} reference to $p$-divisible groups.